Foundation Models for Discovery and Exploration in Chemical Space

 where \(x\) is a token in the vocabulary \(V\).

 \paragraph{\acs{AUROC}.} The \acf{AUROC} is a metric for the performance of a binary classifier.
 It is defined as the area under the curve when plotting the true positive rate (TPR) against the false positive rate (FPR).
-The True Positive Rate (TPR) is the proportion of positive predictions that are correct, while the False Positive Rate (FPR) is the proportion of negative predictions that are incorrect.
+The True Positive Rate (TPR) is the proportion of actual positive cases that are correctly identified by the model, while the False Positive Rate (FPR) is the proportion of actual negative cases that were incorrectly identified as positive.

 \paragraph{Maximum Eigenvalue ($\lambda_{max}$).} The $\lambda_{max}$ metric used to diagnose spiking is based on prior \ac{HT-SR} work \cite{MTPMPredictingTrendsQuality2021}.
 It is the maximum eigenvalue of $\mathbf{X}$, where $\mathbf{X}$ is the normalized correlation matrix for layer weight matrix $\mathbf{W}$ ($\mathbf{X} = \frac{1}{N}\mathbf{W}^T\mathbf{W}$).